 Like any person diagnosed with Asperger’s, Andrew refuses to accept criticism to the extent that he will make the same mistake.
 In 1995, Andrew directed Mean Street Story in the same style as NYPD Blue.
 In a Miles Wood book (Cine East: Hong Kong Through the Looking Glass), Andrew acknowledged that people didn’t like the nauseating style (yet he would do the same thing on subsequent films).
 Unlike Wong Jing, Andrew (much like other one-dimensional directors) isn’t prone to changing his ideas.

-In a Bullets of Love review for Love HK Film, a critic sums up Andrew’s selfishness:
+In a Bullets of Love critique for Love HK Film, a critic sums up Andrew’s selfishness:

 “He’s a competent storyteller, but his films are ultimately glossy exercises, and his use of style is nothing more than attention-getting excess.
 His directorial choices aren’t always in the service of the film, and that seems to be the case here.”